ghedo/safely/README.md

  * `ptrace()` is disabled
  * stdin, stdout, stderr are valid

-If any of them fails, safely refuses to work, unless the **--nosecure** option is used (see the manpage for more info).
+If any of them fails, safely refuses to work, unless the **--nosecure** option is used (see the man page for more info).
 Note that the ptrace and memlock checks need to be run as suid (mode 4755) to pass; if `make install` is executed (with root privileges) everything should be ok.

 ## DEPENDENCIES